Logiqx/gps-details/docs/devices/garmin/review/fit.md

 #### Fix Quality

-Connect IQ apps such as APPro are able to acquire GNSS fix [quality](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html#Quality-module) indicator and it to the FIT file as a field called fix_quality.
+Connect IQ apps such as APPro are able to check the GNSS fix [quality](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html#Quality-module) and record it in the FIT file, accompanying the latitude + longitude + speed data.

 | Name                  | Value | Description                                                  | Sats |  HDOP  |
 | --------------------- | :---: | ------------------------------------------------------------ | :--: | :----: |